 stal/IX

-This document contains a regularly replenishing list of stal/IX and conventional Linux differences.
+This document contains a regularly updated list of differences between stal/IX and regular Linux.

 Minimalism